FFmpeg/FFmpeg/SMP/readme.txt

   any dependency updates at any point after the first clone of the library.

 Many of the possible FFmpeg dependencies (and there dependencies) are available in the ShiftMediaProject repositories.
-However the following is a list of possible extra dependency options that require external downloads:
+However the following is a list of extra dependency options that require external downloads:
     1) opengl (requires glext)
 		a) Download glext.h and wglext.h from opengl.org.
 		b) Save the header files into OutputDir/include/gl/*.
-    2) opencl (requires latest Intel/AMD OpenCL or NVIDIA CUDA SDK)
-		a) Download either the "Intel OpenCL SDK", "AMD OpenCL SDK" or the "NVIDIA CUDA SDK" from their respective suppliers.
-		b) Install the downloaded SDK wherever desired.
-    3) cuda/libnpp (requires NVIDIA CUDA SDK)
-		a) Download the "NVIDIA CUDA SDK" from the NVIDIA website.
-		b) Install the downloaded SDK wherever desired.
-    4) nvenc (requires NVIDIA Video Codec SDK, recommended to also enable cuda)
+    2) nvenc (requires NVIDIA Video Codec SDK, recommended to also enable cuda)
         a) Enable cuda as above.
 		b) Download the "NVIDIA Video Codec SDK" from the NVIDIA website.
-		c) Copy 'nvEncodeAPI.h' from the "NVIDIA Video Codec SDK" into the installed %CUDA%\include folder (where %CUDA% is the location that the CUDA SDK was installed).
+		c) Copy 'nvEncodeAPI.h' from the "NVIDIA Video Codec SDK" into the installed %CUDA%/include folder (where %CUDA% is the location that the CUDA SDK was installed) or into OutputDir/include if CUDA is not available.
-    4) decklink (requires Blackmagic DeckLink SDK)
-		a) Download the "Blackmagic DeckLink SDK" from the Blackmagic website.
-		b) Extract the downloaded SDK wherever desired.
-        c) Create a batch file in the extracted "Win/include" folder containing the following (Note: you may have to change the first line depending on the installed Visual Studio version and location): call "C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\bin\vcvars32.bat" midl /win32 /h DeckLinkAPI.h DeckLinkAPI.idl
-        d) Copy the newly created "DeckLinkAPI.h" and "DeckLinkAPI_i.c" files to OutputDir/include/*.

 *OutputDir is the "Output Directory" specified in the project properties.
 The default value of OutputDir is "..\..\msvc" relative to the FFmpeg source directory.
 An example of the expected